Math Placement Information

 Must I work in my ALEKS Prep and Learning Module between placement assessments?

-Yes, to make each attempt worthwhile, you must work in your ALEKS Prep and Learning Module in between placement assessments so that you can improve your skills.
+Yes, to make each attempt worthwhile, you must work in your ALEKS Prep and Learning Module in between placement assessments (for at least 3 hours) so that you can improve your skills.
 You must wait 48 hours between placement assessments.

 May I use a calculator while using ALEKS?